Pylons/waitress/docs/arguments.rst

 sockets
     .. versionadded:: 1.1.1
         A list of sockets.
-The sockets can be Internet or UNIX sockets and have to be bound.
+The sockets can be either Internet or UNIX sockets and have to be bound.
+Internet and UNIX sockets cannot be mixed.
         If the socket list is not empty, waitress creates one server for each socket.
         Default is ``[]``.